WHO IS CTF?

 The Children’s Tumour Foundation of Australia (CTF) is dedicated to finding effective treatments for people living with neurofibromatosis (NF), a term for three disorders: NF1, NF2, and Schwannomatosis.

-NF affects one in every 2,500 births, which is more than cystic fibrosis, Duchenne muscular dystrophy, and Huntington’s disease combined.
+NF affects as many as one in every 2,500 births, which is more than Cystic Fibrosis, Duchenne muscular dystrophy, and Huntington’s disease combined.

-NF causes tumours to grow on nerves throughout the body, affecting major organs, and can lead to blindness, bone abnormalities, deafness, disfigurement and learning disabilities.
+NF can cause tumours to grow on nerves throughout the body, affecting major organs, and possibly leading to blindness, bone abnormalities, deafness, disfigurement and learning disabilities.
 The tumours are benign growths, but can sometimes turn malignant.
 It is estimated that there are more than 10,000 Australians currently living with the disorder.

 NF does not discriminate between race, gender or ethnicity, and while half of all affected persons inherit the condition, new cases can arise spontaneously through a mutation in the NF genes.

 NF1 is the most common form of NF, and symptoms can range from mild to debilitating.
-Meanwhile, NF2 and Schwannomatosis are rarer, affecting one in 30,000 people.
 NF2 can lead to tumours on both auditory nerves that can result in deafness and problems with balance, tumours that grow on the spinal cord, and tumours causing pressure on parts of the brain.
 Schwannomatosis causes tumours in the brain and spine, and chronic disabling pain.